segasai/minimint/README.md

 # Instructions

 * Install minimint  (clone the repo and do pip install)
-* Download the EEP files from MIST and the bolometric corrections
+* Download the EEP track files from MIST and the bolometric corrections from http://waps.cfa.harvard.edu/MIST/model_grids.html
 * Create the necessary preprocessed files by running

 ``` minimint.prepare('FOLDER_WITH_EEP', 'FOLDER_WITH_BC')```